pixelsdb/pixels/README.md

 The query engine integrations can be easily built using maven.
 For example, to build the Trino integration for Pixels, just git clone [pixels-trino](https://github.com/pixelsdb/pixels-trino), and build it using `mvn package` in the local git repository.

+> Pixels by itself is compatible with Java 8 or above.
+However, third-party query engines such as Trino may require a later JDK (e.g., Trino 405/465 requires JDK17.0.3+/23.0.1+).
+> It is fine build Pixels and the query engine connector (e.g., pixels-trino) with the same or different versions of JDK.

 After building `pixels-trino`, find the following zip files in the build target directories:
 * `pixels-trino-listener-*.zip`, this is the event listener plugin for Trino.